Project taxonomy and recommendations for Diversity Equity and Inclusion#

 • https://about.gitlab.com/handbook/total-rewards/compensation/

 • Diversity, Inclusion & Belonging - People with the same attributes should earn the same.
-The Compensation Calculator reduces unconscious bias or giving higher pay to individuals who can negotiate better.
-The Compensation Calculator allows us to take a data-driven approach to compensation where there’s fairness across all teams, levels and countries.”
+The Compensation Calculator reduces unconscious bias or gives higher pay to individuals who can negotiate better.
+The Compensation Calculator allows us to take a data-driven approach to compensation where there’s fairness across all teams, levels, and countries.”

 • “Your compensation = SF benchmark x Location Factor x Level Factor x Exchange Rate”